 The extent of losses from catastrophes is a function of both the frequency and severity of the insured events and the total amount of insured exposure in the areas affected.
 The frequency and severity of catastrophes are inherently unpredictable and the occurrence of one catastrophe does not make the occurrence of another catastrophe more or less likely.
-Increases in the replacement cost of insured property due higher material and labor costs, increases in concentrations of insured property, the effects of inflation, and changes in cyclical weather patterns may increase the severity of claims from catastrophe events in the future.
+Increases in the replacement cost of insured property due to higher material and labor costs, increases in concentrations of insured property, the effects of inflation, and changes in cyclical weather patterns may increase the severity of claims from catastrophe events in the future.
 Claims from catastrophe events could reduce our earnings and cause substantial volatility in our results of operations for any fiscal quarter or year, which could materially adversely affect our financial condition, possibly to the extent of eliminating our total stockholders' equity.
-We have recently experienced significant catastrophe losses including hurricane related losses during the third and fourth quarters of 2020 and third quarter of 2021.
+We experienced significant catastrophe losses including hurricane related losses during the third and fourth quarters of 2020 and third quarters of 2021 and 2022.
 Our ability to underwrite new insurance policies could also be materially adversely impacted as a result of corresponding reductions in our capital.
 In addition, a natural disaster could materially impact the financial condition of our policyholders, resulting in loss of premiums.

 Our catastrophe event retention is currently \$12.5 million for all perils.
-Our reinsurance coverage exhausts at \$1.71 billion for earthquake events and \$700 million for hurricane events, with coverage in excess of our estimated peak zone 1 in 250 year PML event and in excess of our A.M.
+Our reinsurance coverage exhausts at \$2.08 billion for earthquake events, \$900 million for Hawaii hurricane events, and \$250 million for continental U.S. hurricane events, with coverage in excess of our estimated peak zone 1 in 250 year PML event and in excess of our A.M.
 Best requirement.
+In addition to our event retention, we may also incur additional reinsurance expenses upon a catastrophe event.
 While we only select reinsurers whom we believe to have acceptable credit, if our reinsurers are unable to pay the claims for which they are responsible, we ultimately retain primary liability.
 Furthermore, our earthquake policies do not provide coverage for fire damage arising from an earthquake.
 While we believe this risk transfer program reduces volatility in our earnings, one or more severe catastrophe events could result in claims that substantially exceed the limits of our reinsurance coverage.
 Furthermore, catastrophe events which cause our reinsurers to incur losses may increase the cost of reinsurance in future periods or make it more difficult to obtain reinsurance on commercially acceptable terms.